jirafey/battery-date-time-app/README.md

 # battery-date-time-app

 # READ FIRST:
+- Windows:
+the movement is buggy as hell, but: click anywhere on the font to move the window.

+- LINUX:
+## KDE:
 - right click on the app on the taskbar
 - more
 - keep above others